bpoplauschi/bpoplauschi.github.io/_posts/2021-08-06-Professional-iOS-Development.markdown

 - Be a craftsman - someone who works quickly, but without rushing, provides reasonable estimates and meets commitments.
 Know when to say No, but try hard to say Yes.
 - If craftsmanship is your way of life, keep in mind that you cannot force other programmers to become craftsmen.

-## Ideas to be mentioned
-- Software definition, it should be easy to change, cost of change should not increase with time
-- MVC, MVVM, MVP, VIPER are just design patterns for the UI code.
-They don't solve the problem of who should handle many other responsibilities like data access and storage, notifications, navigation and deep linking, ...
-- Low coupling + high cohesion
-- number of 3rd party dependencies → risk.
-DI principle

 ## References
 - [iOS Lead Essentials program](https://iosacademy.essentialdeveloper.com/p/ios-lead-essentials/) - Online program meticulously thought out for iOS developers who want to become world-class senior developers and be part of the highest-paid iOS devs in the world.
 Focuses on key concepts like Swift, TDD, BDD, DDD, Clean Architecture, Design Patterns, Git, Automation, CI/CD, and Modular Design.
 - [The Clean Coder by Robert C. Martin](https://www.goodreads.com/book/show/10284614-the-clean-coder)